-There are walking routes marked on the map given to you at the Welcome Pavilion.
-Walking takes around 20 minutes, includes steep inclines and is on part paved, part grass and mesh pathway.
+Walking routes are marked on the map given to you at the Welcome Pavilion.
+Walking takes around 20 minutes, includes steep inclines and is on a woodchip pathway.

 Please note: we have a woodchip path which takes you to and from the car park, and because of the surface it is not suitable for pushchairs, wheelchairs or mobility scooters.

 If you are visiting the house all oversized rucksacks (those with a frame), suitcases, picnic hampers, and food and drink must be left at Visitor Information located near the Manor entrance, where it will be tagged and available to collect at the end of your house visit.
 All other bags and rucksacks must be carried around the front of you during your visit.
 Multimedia guides can also be hired from Visitor Information for £3 per handset.
 Last recommended ticket time is 2.30pm to see the house fully.
 Last entry to the house is 3.10pm.
 From this time onwards you may notice our House Stewards start the process of closing for the day.
 See Visitor FAQs for more details.

 On arrival, your coach will be shown where to park near the North Fountain, directly at the top of the hill.
 A member of Waddesdon staff will then board the coach to welcome your group and distribute the pre-arranged house entry tickets.
 There is then a short walk (100m) on a flat, surfaced path from the fountain to the front of the house.
 A mobility assistance service, with space for up to 7 passengers is available for those visitors who are unable to walk to the house.